eikonal-equation/Traffic_Light_Uncertainty/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

 # Manuscript #
-The Optimal Driving manuscript can be found [here](https://arxiv.org/abs/2201.04521).
+The Optimal Driving manuscript can be found [here](https://www.sciencedirect.com/science/article/pii/S2405896322011661).

+An earlier preprint version can be found [here](https://arxiv.org/abs/2201.04521).

 # Contributions & Acknowledgements #
   * The problem statement and the solution strategy were developed by Alexander Vladimirsky and Mallory E. Gaspard.